Aldo Ray

 Aldo Ray (born Aldo Da Re; September 25, 1926 – March 27, 1991) was an American actor of film and television.
 He began his career as a contract player for Columbia Pictures before achieving stardom through his roles in The Marrying Kind, Pat and Mike (which earned him a Golden Globe nomination), Let's Do It Again, and Battle Cry.
 His athletic build and gruff, raspy voice saw him frequently typecast in "tough guy" roles throughout his career, which lasted well into the late 1980s.

 Though the latter part of his career was marked by appearances in low-budget B-movies and exploitation films, he still appeared occasionally in higher-profile features, including The Secret of NIMH (1982) and The Sicilian (1987).

-In 1980, Ray was awarded Best Actor for his role in Sweet Savage from the Adult Film Association's third Erotica Awards.

 Early life and education

-Ray was born Aldo Da Re in Pen Argyl, Pennsylvania, to an Italian family with five brothers (Mario, Guido, Dante, Dino, and Louis) and one sister (Regina).
+Ray was born Aldo Da Re in Pen Argyl, Pennsylvania, on September 25, 1926, to an Italian family with five brothers (Mario, Guido, Dante, Dino, and Louis) and one sister (Regina).
 His brother Mario Da Re (1933-2010) lettered in football at USC from 1952 to 1954 and appeared as a contestant on the May 12, 1955, edition of Groucho Marx's NBC-TV quiz show You Bet Your Life.
 His family moved to the small town of Crockett, California, when Aldo was four years old.
 His father worked as a laborer at the C&H Sugar Refinery, the largest employer in the town.
 He attended John Swett High School, where he made the football team; he also coached swimming.

 At age 18, during World War II in 1944, Ray entered the United States Navy, serving as a frogman until 1946; he saw action at Okinawa with UDT-17.
 Upon leaving the Navy in May 1946, he returned to Crockett.
 He studied and played football at Vallejo Junior College and then entered the University of California at Berkeley to study political science.
 (Ray later described himself as an "arch conservative" and a "right-winger".)
 He left college in order to run for the office of constable of the Crockett Judicial District in Contra Costa County, California.
 "I always knew I was going to be a big man, but I thought it would be in politics," he said.